pcardotatgit/XDR_Webex_Bot/README.md

 The main script is the **run_bot.py** one.
 This is the script to run and this one use the others scripts as resources.

-The **alert_card.py** script manages the adptative card generation as we saw in the previous sections.
+The **alert_card.py** script manages the adptative card generation.

-The **engine.py** is the script which manages the commands to send to webex room and associated actions
+The **engine.py** is the script which manages the commands ( keywords ) to send to webex room and associated actions.
+You have to edit this file to add the python functions that will be triggered by click on buttons or keywords sent to webex.

+This script contains a few examples of such commands coming from either manual inputs or click on a button.

+Search for the **command_keyword** variable in each function init subfunction.
+It contains the string that will trigger the attached function which is just bellow.

+For click on button, the command_keyword is the name of the input section declared into the Adaptive card JSON definition.
+We have 2 examples **observables** and **targets**.

-Here is here under how to add your own command :
+Here is here under how to add your own new command :

-Step 1 edit the **engine.py script and add a new **cmd class** like the example bellow
+Step 1 edit the **engine.py** script and add a new **cmd class** like the example bellow

     class cmdXXX(Command):
         def __init__(self):